 Polly will need time to learn to trust you.
 That’s only to be expected.
 Don’t force things!
 You may find that you melt the first time your winged pal hops onto your finger or sings to greet you.

 Conclusion: Birds can make really fun and charming little pets.
 Polly packs a lot of personality into a small body.
 And while having a bird isn’t right for anyone, our feathered friends have definitely made lots of devoted fans.
-Just do lots of research before adopting one.
+Before deciding to adopt a rescued bird, ensure you thoroughly understand the responsibilities involved.

 Do you have questions about caring for a rescued bird?
 Contact us, your local Live Oak, FL pet hospital, today!